 Instructions

 - Make the masa.
 In your food processor, combine the yucca and plantain pieces and pulse until a smooth and consistent dough is formed.
-Add in seasonings and pulse a few more times to combine.
+Add in the achiote oil and sazon and pulse a few more times to combine.

-- Cut out squares of parchment paper.
+- Prep the masa.
+Cut out squares of parchment paper.
 One at a time, spray a square with nonstick cooking spray, add a ½ cup scoop of the masa dough and spread out flat with a spatula.

-- Next top with a few small spoonfuls of the picadillo filling, making sure to add a small enough amount that you have a few inches of dough around all edges of the filling.
+- Fill the alcapurrias.
+Next top the masa with a few small spoonfuls of the picadillo filling, making sure to add a small enough amount that you have a few inches of dough around all edges of the filling.

-- Heat vegetable oil in a heavy bottomed, wide mouthed pan.
-Fry the Alcapurria at 350 degrees until dark golden brown on the outside.
+- Fry.
+Heat vegetable oil in a heavy bottomed, wide mouthed pan.
+Fry the Alcapurria at 350 degrees over medium heat until golden brown and crisp all around.
 Cool on a paper towel lined plate and enjoy!

 Keywords: Alcapurria, Alcapurrias